Exact simulation of the GHZ distribution: Convex decomposition of the GHZ distribution

-As a ``reality check'', it is elementary to analyse this formula for the special case of equatorial measurements, in which $\varphi_j = 0$ for all~$j$.
-In~particular, we obtain the well-known facts that all the marginal probability distributions obtained by tracing out one or more of the parties are uniform and that the expected value of the product of the $b_j$'s is equal to
+Thus, in the case of equatorial measurements, we obtain a uniformly distributed \mbox{$b \in X$} with probability $\cos^2(\theta/2)$ or a uniformly distributed \mbox{$b \in \{-1,+1\}^n \setminus X$} with complementary probability $\sin^2(\theta/2)$.
+From this, it follows immediately that the expected value of the product of the $b_j$'s is equal to the cosine of the sum of the azimuthal angles because

-Those were indeed the formulas used in the prior art of simulating equatorial measurements on GHZ states~\cite{BBG10,BG11,BK12}.
+It~follows equally easily that \mbox{$\mathbf{E} \big\{ \prod_{j \in J} b_j \big\} = 0$} for any nonempty \mbox{$J \subsetneq \{1,\ldots,n\}$}, and therefore all the marginal probability distributions obtained by tracing out one or more of the parties are uniform.
+Those well-known facts were indeed the formulas used in the prior art of simulating equatorial measurements on GHZ states~\cite{BBG10,BG11,BK12}.